valoudefou/abtasty-ga4-server-to-server/README.md

 6. The FS Push Connector pulls from that topic and sends GA4 hits through the Measurement Protocol.
 7. Failed pushes are redirected to a Dead Letter Queue (DLQ) for later reprocessing.

-## Unifying AB Tasty and GA4 data to eliminate discrepancies

-- Eliminates client-side blockers such as ad blockers:
-Events are sent directly from the backend, ensuring no data is lost due to browser extensions, tracking prevention, or network restrictions.
-- Ensures consistent tagging and event mapping:
-Both AB Tasty and GA4 receive events from the same enriched payload, guaranteeing that campaign, event, and variation identifiers align perfectly across tools.
-- Eliminates mismatch due to data consent given by the user across platforms:
-Consent logic is applied once at the server level, ensuring that both systems respect the same privacy settings and record events consistently.
-- Eliminates mismatch due to sessions counted vs unique users counted:
-Shared session and visitor identifiers maintain alignment between session-based and user-based metrics, reducing reporting gaps.
-- Accurate timing and sequencing:
-Events are timestamped server-side, preventing inconsistencies caused by device clock drift or late client event delivery.
-- Supports retries and exponential backoff on failures:
-The integration automatically retries failed deliveries, ensuring data completeness even when temporary API or network errors occur.

 ## How to Configure GA4 Measurement Protocol